feac80/RESTful-API/README.md

-In order to access the Get the token sending a post request to the URL: https://localhost:8080/login
+In order to access the API's, we need a valid json web token that wis provided via post request to the URL: https://localhost:8080/login

-Once in hand, add it to the http header request using postman.
+Once in hand, add it to the http header request using a tool like postman.

+File details:

 package.json: This file will have all nodejs dependencies module for this project.

-model/Profile.js: This file will use to create profile player schema and model.
+model/Profile.js: This file will use to create profile player schema and model. model/Team.js: This file will use to create team schema and model.

 app.js: This file will use to create nodejs application server and routes url.